SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-FirstLogonScript`

-The full path of a Windows PowerShell script to run during first logon.
+The full path of a Windows PowerShell script to run during first log-on, plus arguments.
 Can have multiple values.
-Scripts are executed after the commands specified by [`-FirstLogonCommand`](#-firstlogoncommand).
+Scripts are executed after the commands specified by [`-FirstLogonCommand`](#-firstlogoncommand), in the order specified.

 Must not be blank.